Stayrony/Xamarin-Developer-Roadmap/README.md

 # Xamarin-Developer-Roadmap
-Roadmap to becoming a Xamarin developer in 2019
+Roadmap to becoming a Xamarin developer in 2020

-> Roadmap to becoming an [Xamarin](https://docs.microsoft.com/en-us/xamarin/) developer in 2019:
+> Roadmap to becoming an [Xamarin](https://docs.microsoft.com/en-us/xamarin/) developer in 2020:

 Below you can find a chart demonstrating the paths that you can take and the libraries that you would want to learn to become a Xamarin developer.
-I made this chart as a tip for everyone who asks me, "What should I learn next as aXamarin developer?"
+I made this chart as a tip for everyone who asks me, "What should I learn next as a Xamarin developer?"

 ## Disclaimer